hazelcast/hazelcast-cpp-client/examples/README.md

   * **index**: Illustrates IMap Sql query on an indexed field.
   * **locking**: Illustrates how races on IMap updates can occur and how to avoid races using optimistic or pessimistic updates which involves IMap lock usages.
   * **map-interceptor**: Illustrates how to add interceptor for the IMap at the server side and how it affects the IMap get.
-  * **mixed-map**: Illustrates how to use map with mixed types (mixed map adaptor).
-These types may be polymorphic or completely unrelated types.
   * **multimap**: Illustrates how to use MultiMap which allows multiple values for a key.
   * **near-cache**: Illustrates how you can configure near-cache feature for IMap with different eviction policies.
   * **partitionaware**: Illustrates how you can use partition aware keys for IMap for putting the data into certain partitions.